cedricss/server-monitor/Tutorial-Part-1.md

         }
     }

-As we can see, Opa provides native support of HTML.
-We can try to write invalid HTML like deleting a closing tag: the compiler will raise a syntax error at compile time.
-Get the <a href="https://github.com/cedricss/server-monitor/blob/34985981fa40de13c5a9f371f32be2a172e70621/main.opa">full HTML view on github.</a>
+As we can see, Opa allows to write HTML directly without quotes, which frees us from the troublesome single and double quotes in pure JavaScript.
+Also, Opa checks the HTML structure automatically.
+Try removing a closing tag!
+Get the <a href="https://github.com/cedricss/server-monitor/blob/34985981fa40de13c5a9f371f32be2a172e70621/main.opa">full view code on github.</a>

 ## Http Server ##